Click here to receive a PDF version.

 Nutrient needs as we age.
 Young people, growing fast, tend to have robust appetites that will supply a beneficial amount of nutrients.
 However, many teenagers and young adults don't eat well, and their diet often lacks essential nutrients such as vitamin C, D, and magnesium.
 Their bodies can live with this -- for a few years.
 But as we age, getting enough nutrients from our food becomes a worse problem, for several reasons.
 We tend to be more sedentary as we age, and thus we simply eat less food.
 Many of us tend to get overweight as we age, and in trying to reduce our calorie intake, we tend to get less nutrition.
 Further, many people have difficulty eating foods containing a lot of fiber, and thus tend to eat fewer raw fruits and vegetables.
 However, aging tissue needs extra nutrients to repair damage done over decades of wear-and-tear.
 Yet the aging stomach doesn't absorb as much from food.
 This gives the aging body a much worse problem -- as we get older we tend to eat fewer fresh nutritious foods, and this lack of nutrition compounds the problem because our digestive system then has more difficulty absorbing nutrients.
 Thus, older people tend to need a higher level of nutrients in their food to stay healthy.
 Even worse, many age-related diseases (heart disease, strokes, neurological problems, eye problems, arthritis, dementia) are caused by nutrient deficiencies (see Dean 2007 and Hoffer and Saul (2008) books).

-Triage theory of nutrients.
+Longevity nutrients.
 Most vitamins and minerals are required for several functions in the body.
 For example, some vitamins are required for metabolic pathways that produce energy, but they are also required to prevent oxidative damage and maintenance that helps to prevent age-related disease.
 However, during evolution, the survival mechanisms to keep tissues alive took precedence over maintaining arteries and joints.
 In the short term, the body can survive without maintenance, but to stay alive it must have energy.
-So in an evolutionary process of "triage", biochemical maintenance pathwayswere given lower priority.
+So in an evolutionary process of "triage", biochemical maintenance pathways were given lower priority.
 Natural selection prioritized the cell's nutritional needs and its utilization of essential nutrients to provide energy at the expense of maintenance.
-This is called the "triage" theory, and it explains why an excess of nutrients helps prevent age-related diseases such as cancer, heart disease and arthritis (see Ames, 2006, 2010a,b).
+This explains why an excess of nutrients helps prevent age-related diseases such as cancer, heart disease and arthritis (see Ames, 2006, 2010a,b, 2014).
 Millions of years ago, animals evolved to utilize scarce nutrients preferentially for critical body functions such as energy metabolism and blood clotting.
 The enzymes involved in these critical functions evolved through natural selection to have a high chemical binding affinity for the essential enzyme co-factors known as vitamins.
 Maintenance enzymes, that required the same vitamin co-factors, evolved lower binding affinities, allowing the vitamin cofactors to be utilized preferentially in times of food scarcity to support the metabolic pathways for energy and other essential functions.
 Poor nutrition has an insidious damaging effect on health, which directly implicates it as a cause of progressive diseases such as heart disease, high blood pressure, and arthritis.
 The long-term nature of these progressive diseases is related to the damage from long-term deficiencies of essential nutrients such as vitamins C, D, E, K, and the B vitamins, as well as calcium and magnesium and other minerals.
 Most essential nutrients are relatively safe in much higher doses than in ordinary daily multivitamin tablets.
 For example, we need high doses of B vitamins to keep the cellular maintenance and disease prevention mechanisms that require these vitamins functioning optimally.

 Universality of nutrient benefits.
 A question often posed about nutritional supplements is, do they really provide big benefits?
 After all, the food we eat has supported us throughout our lives, so it may seem unlikely that the effects of higher levels of vitamins C & D and magnesium can possibly be so important.
 The answer is that a deficiency of these nutrients has been documented to have detrimental effects throughout the body on many aspects of our health (see Dean (2007), Hickey & Saul (2008), and Khalsa (2009) books below).
 But these deficiencies aren't obvious because they have so many symptoms.
 Therefore, to correct the deficiencies will provide many benefits, giving us better resistance to bacterial and viral infection, better recovery from illness, stress, and injury, freedom from asthma and allergy, and reduced incidence with recovery from arthritis, osteoporosis, cancer, heart disease and stroke.
 The information listed below explains the importance of these nutrients and how to get enough of them.
 Doses shown are recommended for adults.
 Those with smaller or larger body weight may need to vary their dose, and those with special needs should see a nutrition-aware doctor (see Saul (2012) book below).